simdjson/simdjson/doc/ondemand.md

    when you attempt to cast the final `simdjson_result<object>` to object.
 Upon casting, an exception is thrown if there was an error.

+   NOTE: while the document can be queried once for a key as if it were an object, it is not an actual object instance.
+If you need to treat it as an object (e.g., to query more than one keys), you can cast it as such `ondemand::object root_object = doc.get_object();`.

 4. We get the `"text"` field as a string.

    ```c++